|

 from the sun, The Doctor sat down and said they would have lunch.
 He had

-put picnic meals for lunch and tea into their two rucksacks.
-A balanced
+put picnic meals for lunch and tea into their two rucksacks - balanced

-And he couldn't help notice that Wyn ate only one hard boiled egg and
+He couldn’t help noticing that Wyn ate only one hard boiled egg

 He decided not to force the issue.
 But he did wonder what he ought to